SpudGunMan/meshing-around/README.md

 ```

 ### Ollama (LLM/AI) Settings
 For Ollama to work, the command line `ollama run 'model'` needs to work properly.
 Ensure you have enough RAM and your GPU is working as expected.
 The default model for this project is set to `gemma2:2b`.
-Ollama can be remote [Ollama Server](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server)
+Ollama can be remote [Ollama Server](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-do-i-configure-ollama-server) works on a pi58GB with 40 second or less response time.

 ```ini
 # Enable ollama LLM see more at https://ollama.com